 Rolisteam is a free virtual table software.
 Pen and paper Role playing games are traditionnaly made around table.
-Virtual table seems to be the right solution to overcome real life difficulties.
+Virtual table software seems to be the right solution to overcome real life difficulties.

 Rolisteam is available in several languages: english, french, spanish, german, portuguese, hungrian, dutch, romanian and partially in turkish.